Khaaz/portfolio/Structures/Module.md

 <a name="new_Module.Module_new"></a>

 #### new Module(client)
-Creates an instance of Module.
+Creates an Instance of Module.

 | Param | Type |